rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <p>I attended a Professional Course of Technician of Programming and Management of Computer Systems at Escola Secundária do Monte de Caparica, between 2009 and 2012.
 After that, I decided to keep learning and got enter into the universities/colleges' world! 📚 🤓</p>

-<p>My current academic journey at colleges, until the moment, are: 👨‍🎓 🎓
+<p>My current academic journey at universities/colleges, until the moment, are: 👨‍🎓 🎓
     <ul>
         <li><a href="https://www.fct.unl.pt/ensino/curso/mestrado-integrado-em-engenharia-informatica">BSc Degree in Computer Science and Engineering at Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa (FCT NOVA - FCT/UNL)</a>, between 2013 and 2018;</li>
     </ul>